Richer, Manitoba

-Richer is a local urban district in southeast Manitoba, almost 42 km east south-east of Winnipeg.
+Richer is a local urban district in southeast Manitoba, almost 42 km east of Winnipeg along Highway 1.
 It is located in the Rural Municipality of Ste.
 Anne, at the junction of the Trans-Canada Highway and Provincial Road 302.

 History

 Richer was originally called Coteau-de-Chênes, then renamed Thibaultville in 1901, until it was finally named Richer, after H. Isaïe Richer, who was the first postmaster in the region.
 Located on the historic Dawson Trail, Richer is rich in early Canadian history of French-Canadian, English Canadian as well as Aboriginal and Metis peoples.